 Flying out of Las Vegas (LAS), was my first chance to visit one of the new American Express Centurion Lounges.
-The lounge is conveniently located not to far from the tram which takes you to the D-Gates.
+The lounge is conveniently located not too far from the tram which takes you to the D-Gates.
 Follow signs to Gate D1 and the lounge is right across from there.

 Checking in was pretty fast.
 There was just one guy in front of me.
 I showed my American Express card, ID and Boarding Pass and was given a card with the WiFi-password.

-I started off with some breakfast: scrambled eggs, potatoes, orange juice and coffee.
-Since I had until 2pm before I had to head over to my gate at the E-Gates, I also took a small bite of the lunch menu.
+I started off with some breakfast: scrambled eggs, potatoes, orange juice, and coffee.
+Since I had until 2 pm before I had to head over to my gate at the E-Gates, I also took a small bite of the lunch menu.
 You can find the selection of food and drinks online at the website of this lounge.
 Everything inside the lounge is complementary: Food, drinks, cocktails, shower room, Wi-Fi.
-The lunch menu was pretty good too and according to a staff member they will rotate the menu on a weekly base.
+The lunch menu was pretty good too and according to a staff member, they will rotate the menu on a weekly base.

 They also have one nice shower room available, which is very spacious.
 To use it, ask a staff member at the Member Services Counter near the entrance.
 As mentioned before, the use is included in your lounge visit.

-On the far end of the lounge you find a table and two PC’s.
+On the far end of the lounge, you find a table and two PCs.
 You can use them to browse the web, print boarding passes, directions or whatever you need to print.
 Another great feature is the Wi-Fi enabled printer.
 You can use your own laptop or smartphone and print everything right of it.
 The password and Wi-Fi network is marked directly on the printer.
 I don’t know if it will change, so just head over there and look for it on the printer.
 The label is pretty huge.

 Overall the visit was very pleasant and one of the better lounge visits I had so far.
-Definitely better as the usual lounges you will get, if you fly domestic.
+Definitely better as the usual lounges you will get if you fly domestically.
 It could be a bit more spacious to accommodate all the people.
 It always got crowded again and people actually have to hunt for seats and tables.
-But the lounge are was never overfilled.
+But the lounge was never overfilled.
 I just don’t like if people think, they own the place and watch movies without a headset or play music, that you can hear it pretty much across the lounge.